matttunwashe/sparta-instagram-bootstrap/README.md

 **Difficulties**
 -----
-* it was tricky to put contents into the desired container (md column) but I understood it after much practise.
+* It was tricky to put contents into the desired container (md column) but I understood it after much practise.
-* need to be cautious when giving the class / id names.
+* Need to be cautious when giving the class / id names.
 I tend to forget the names because I didn't name them meaningfully.

 **What I'm pleased with**
 ----
-* great undestanding of the bootstrap grid system.
+* Great undestanding of the bootstrap grid system.
-* better understanding of file path.
+* Better understanding of file path.
-* slightly better code indentation
+* Slightly better code indentation.